A guide to the Infinity Stones in the Marvel Movies

 In the comics, Thanos managed to collect all six Infinity Gems, each of which provided him with control over a different aspect of creation.
 In essence, when combined on a gauntlet they made him an omnipotent god.
 In order to win over the love of the incarnation of Death, Thanos began by wiping out half of all life in the universe.
 After killing most of the Marvel heroes and villains, he then ascends to become a cosmic entity.
 To do so he is forced to leave his body (and the gauntlet) behind, allowing his granddaughter Nebula to steal the Infinity Gauntlet and restore the universe to how it was.

 It’s tough to know exactly when Marvel decided to build toward the Infinity Gauntlet, but the first full appearance of an Infinity Stone (aka an Infinity Gem) was in 2011’s Captain America: The First Avenger as the “Tesseract.”
-Given how long it takes to actually make a movie, you can safely assume that introducing the stones has been part of the plan for the last six or seven years, at least.
+Given how long it takes to actually make a movie, you can safely assume that introducing the stones has been part of the plan for the last eight or nine years, at least.
 You have to respect that.

 In the comics: The Marvel comics’ equivalent of the Tesseract is the purple Mind Stone, which allows the user to appear anywhere in space instantly.
 At full power, the user can be anywhere and everywhere at the same time.